 Participants who have already paid for the tour at Scotty's Castle or via recreation.gov should meet the park rangers at the Lower Vine Ranch trail head.
 From Scotty's Castle Road (aka North Highway), turn north on the road toward Ubehebe Crater.
 Drive 1.6 miles to the first unsigned junction with a dirt road.
 Park on the right shoulder of the paved road, off the pavement.
 If you reach the junction with the Big Pine Road, you have gone too far.

 Participants should wear good walking shoes or boots and bring water, sunscreen and insect repellent.
 Cameras are permitted.

-No restrooms are available at Lower Vine Ranch - visitors are strongly encouraged to use the restrooms at Scotty's Castle.
+No restrooms are available at Lower Vine Ranch - visitors are strongly encouraged to use the restrooms at Scotty's Castle or Grapevine Ranger Station.